- State Farm and Amica tend to be the cheapest renters insurance companies, but other companies may offer cheaper rates in your area.

 Raise your deductible

-Raising your deductible lowers your renters insurance premium.
+Raising your deductible will lower your renters insurance premium.
 Similarly, lower deductibles generally mean higher rates.
+However, you should only raise your deductible if you'll be able to afford the deductible amount in the event of a loss.
 Your deductible is the amount you have to pay toward a claim before your renters insurance company kicks in to help.

 Bundle renters and auto insurance